chuang76/symbolic-beat-tracking/README.md

 - **Run**:

   - **Input**: Put the symbolic music input files into `~/symbolic-beat-tracking/input/`. <br>We provide two kinds of input format: MIDI file or csv file.
-The input features include "start_time", "end_time", and "note" (i.e. pitch). <br>If you choose to utilize csv file as input data, note that the start_time and end_time represent (onset time * sampling rate) and (offset time * sampling rate), respectively.
+The input features include "start_time", "end_time", and "note" (i.e. pitch).
+If you choose to utilize csv file as input data, note that the start_time and end_time represent (onset time * sampling rate) and (offset time * sampling rate), respectively.
 You can acquire symbolic music data in csv format from the [MusicNet](https://homes.cs.washington.edu/~thickstn/musicnet.html) dataset.

     |      | **start_time** | **end_time** | **note** |
     | ---- | -------------- | ------------ | -------- |